Fill your College Details

 15. Peer-to-Peer Marketplace

 A peer-to-peer marketplace lets users sell products or services directly to each other.
-This project involves building a platform where users can list items, communicate with buyers, and handle transactions.
+This project involves developing a platform where users can list items, communicate with buyers, and handle transactions.
 It’s ideal for learning about online payment systems, user interaction, and the complexities of managing a decentralized market.

 custom img